 This does take time, but with continuous momentum you will get there.
 As a result, we recommend that every month or ideally every week, you put a note in your diary to review your website performance.
 If someone else is doing all the work on the list, ask to see the results of that investment, get a regular monthly report and plan how to make improvements.

-In the current climate, the website is your window to the world.
+In the current post covid climate, the website is your window to the world.
 Consequently, people will be visiting your website in higher numbers now.
 Or they should be doing so.
-Otherwise they will be visiting somebody in higher numbers.
-If your website is not working smoothly, they will go elsewhere.
+Otherwise they will be visiting somebody else in higher numbers.
+If your website is not working smoothly, these visitors will go elsewhere.